 Green Tea

 All that isn’t to say you should shun green tea.
-Flavonoids—plant compounds that serve us as antioxidants—abound in green tea, especially one called epigallocatechin-3-gallate, which is proved to enhance the immune system’s functionality.
+Flavonoids—plant compounds that serve us as antioxidants—abound in green tea, especially one called epigallocatechin-3-gallate, which is proven to enhance the immune system’s functionality.
 EGCG, as its friends call it, is preserved in green tea because this type of tea is steamed, not fermented.
 Black tea drinkers will miss out on this because any EGCG is removed during the fermentation process.

 For flavor—and for fun—try picking out, preparing and steeping your own loose leaf tea.
 Once again, honey is a great natural sweetener.